 Niger Travel Warning

-On June 1, prisoners in Niamey's main prison staged a prison break.
+In June 2013, prisoners in Niamey's main prison staged a prison break.
 Of the 32 prisoners who successfully escaped, several are suspected to have ties to terrorist organizations.
 The majority of the escapees remain at large.

 As a result of safety and security concerns, some organizations, including foreign companies, NGOs, and private aid organizations, have temporarily suspended operations in Niger or withdrawn some family members and/or staff.